Palestinians see victory in Gaza truce as Israel warns Hamas | Law-Order

 Palestinians see victory in Gaza truce as Israel warns Hamas

-The Israeli leader, who has faced criticism from his hawkish base for ending the offensive prematurely, said Israel had done “daring and new things, and this without being dragged into unnecessary adventures.”
-He added that Israeli forces had caused “maximum damage to Hamas with a minimum of casualties in Israel.''
-Israeli strikes killed more than 200 militants, including 25 senior commanders, and hit more than 100 kilometers (60 miles) of militant tunnels, Netanyahu said.
+The Israeli leader, who is facing criticism from his hawkish base for ending the offensive prematurely, said Israel had done “daring and new things, and this without being dragged into unnecessary adventures.”
+He added that Israeli forces had caused “maximum damage to Hamas with a minimum of casualties in Israel.”
+He said Israeli strikes killed more than 200 militants, including 25 senior commanders, and hit more than 100 kilometers (60 miles) of militant tunnels.
+Hamas and the Islamic Jihad militant group have only acknowledged 20 fighters killed.

+The Gaza Health Ministry says at least 243 Palestinians were killed, including 66 children, with 1,910 people wounded.
+It does not differentiate between fighters and civilians.
+Twelve people were killed in Israel, all but one of them civilians, including a 5-year-old boy and 16-year-old girl.

-An open-air market in Gaza City that was closed throughout the war reopened and shoppers could be seen stocking up on fresh tomatoes, cabbage and watermelons.
+An open-air market in Gaza City that was closed throughout the war reopened, and shoppers stocked up on fresh tomatoes, cabbage and watermelons.
 Workers in orange traffic vests swept up rubble from surrounding roads.

+Like the three previous wars, the latest round of fighting ended inconclusively.
+Israel claimed it inflicted heavy damage on Hamas but once again was unable to halt the rockets.

-Hamas also claimed victory but faces the daunting challenge of rebuilding in a territory already suffering from high unemployment and a coronavirus outbreak.
+Hamas also claimed victory but faces the daunting challenge of rebuilding in a territory already suffering from high unemployment and a coronavirus outbreak, and from years of blockade by Egypt and Israel.

-At least 243 Palestinians were killed, including 66 children, with 1,910 people wounded, according to the Gaza Health Ministry, which does not list the numbers of fighters and civilians.
-Twelve people were killed in Israel, including a 5-year-old boy and 16-year-old girl.

-In Gaza, rescue workers were still recovering bodies from areas that had been too dangerous to enter.
-Five were collected Friday in the southern town of Khan Younis, including that of a 3-year-old, the Red Crescent emergency service said.

 The fighting began May 10, when Hamas militants in Gaza fired long-range rockets toward Jerusalem.
 The barrage came after days of clashes between Palestinian protesters and Israeli police at Al-Aqsa.
 Heavy-handed police tactics at the compound, and the threatened eviction of dozens of Palestinian families by Jewish settlers had inflamed tensions.

-The competing claims to Jerusalem lie at the heart of the conflict and have repeatedly triggered bouts of violence.
+Competing claims to Jerusalem, one of the most volatile issues in the decades-old conflict, have repeatedly triggered bouts of violence.

-Hamas and other militant groups fired over 4,000 rockets at Israeli cities, launching them from civilian areas.
+Hamas and other militant groups fired over 4,000 rockets at Israeli cities.
 Dozens landed as far north as the bustling commercial capital of Tel Aviv.

-Israel, meanwhile, carried out hundreds of airstrikes, targeting what it said was Hamas' military infrastructure.
+Israel, meanwhile, carried out hundreds of airstrikes.
+A senior Israeli army official said Israel hit 1,600 “military targets” during the 11-day conflict.

 President Joe Biden welcomed the cease-fire.
 He said the U.S. was committed to helping Israel replenish its supply of interceptor missiles and to working with the internationally recognized Palestinian Authority — not Hamas — to provide humanitarian aid to Gaza.

-The fighting dealt another blow to the already decrepit infrastructure in Gaza.
-The small coastal territory, home to more than 2 million Palestinians, has been under an Israeli-Egyptian blockade since Hamas seized power from forces loyal to Palestinian President Mahmoud Abbas in 2007, confining his authority to parts of the occupied West Bank.
+The fighting dealt another blow to Gaza's already decrepit infrastructure.
+The small coastal territory, home to more than 2 million Palestinians, has been under an Israeli-Egyptian blockade since Hamas seized power from forces loyal to Palestinian President Mahmoud Abbas in 2007, confining his authority to parts of the West Bank.

 The World Health Organization says 30 health facilities in Gaza were damaged, with one clinic destroyed and another with significant damage.
 An airstrike damaged the only facility in Gaza processing coronavirus tests, forcing a halt to testing in the territory.